cstubben/pmcXML/README.md

 	[3] "List of oligonucleotides used in real-time qPCR experiments"

-The first function below will list all 27 section titles and the second functions lists only the main sections (not subsections).
-The `pubmed` package use this Xpath query to split the main document into sections using `getNodeSet` and then loops through each section to split the full text into complete sentences.
+The first function below will list all 27 section titles and the second functions lists only the 8 main sections (not subsections).
+The `pubmed` package uses this XPath query to split the main document into sections using `getNodeSet` and then loops through each section to split the full text into complete sentences.

 	xpathSApply(doc, "//sec/title", xmlValue)
 	xpathSApply(doc, "//body/sec/title", xmlValue)